NextronSystems/thor-manual/usage/debugging.rst

 This can be caused by two reasons:

-the magic header of that file is not in the list of interesting magic headers (see **./signatures/misc/file-type-signatures.cfg**) AND file doesn’t have a relevant file extension (.asp, .vbs, .ps, .ps1, .rar, .tmp, .bas, .bat, .chm, .cmd, .com, .cpl, .crt, .dll, .exe, .hta, .js,
+The magic header of that file is not in the list of interesting magic headers (see **./signatures/misc/file-type-signatures.cfg**) AND file doesn’t have a relevant file extension (.asp, .vbs, .ps, .ps1, .rar, .tmp, .bas, .bat, .chm, .cmd, .com, .cpl, .crt, .dll, .exe, .hta, .js,